insberr/insberr.github.io/README.md

 * [x] Use textarea for secret code inputs
 * Done! it looks a little better.
 There is more design to do, but i will do it later.

+* [x] Make the tabs stay on what one was selected when you reload
 # Suggestions
 Suggestions and help would be awsome!